Wireless Telegraphy Offences

-A person may not send or attempt to send by wireless telegraphy from the state or any ship in the territorial waters in the State or ship registered within the State, indecent, obscene, or offensive communications, communications subversive to public order, false and misleading signals of distress, false and misleading messages to a ship or vessel or an aircraft in distress.
+A person may not send or attempt to send by wireless telegraphy from the state or any ship in the territorial waters of the State or ship registered within the State indecent, obscene, or offensive communications, communications subversive to public order, false and misleading signals of distress, false and misleading messages to a ship or vessel or an aircraft in distress.

 No person shall divulge the purport of any message, communication, or signal sent by wireless telegraphy.
 A person in breach of the provision may be subject on summary conviction to a fine of up to €5,000 and six months imprisonment or on conviction on indictment €250,000 and/or 12 months imprisonment.

 It is not lawful for a person to use any apparatus for wireless telegraphy that interferes with the working or injuriously affects telegraphy in respect of which a licence is in force.
 The Commission may give notice requiring steps to be taken to terminate the interference.
 Failure to comply is an offence subject on summary conviction to a fine of €5,000 and on indictment a fine up to €250,000.

 The Minister may make regulations in relation to electromagnetic radiation.
 There are regulations in relation to the control of interference for electric motors and ignition apparatus.